top of page

 When is Systems Mapping the right method to use?

 Systems mapping is a very versatile method, but of course it is not the right method for every challenge.
-Systems mapping is a good method to use when multiple of these aspects apply:
+The flowchart below helps you to determine if systems mapping is the right method for your challenge.

 Application examples for systems mapping